redwanalirafi/CF-Random-Problem-Picker/README.md

 # CF-Random-Problem-Picker

 Codeforces Random Problem Picker is a python based web-scraping tool that collects data from codeforces and generates a random problem list.
+It also stores the data so that the same problem doesn't repeat.

 ![Screenshot_35](https://user-images.githubusercontent.com/46154706/109932091-f25cd780-7cf3-11eb-973a-936900dbb2bd.png)